Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Can companies obtain insurance for cybersecurity breaches and is it common to do so?

 Many companies obtain insurance for security breaches.
-This generally involves an inspection and upgrade of the company’s cybersecurity measures, along with a training session for employees.
+This generally involves an inspection and upgrade of the company’s cybersecurity measures, along with an employee training session.
 Insurance both protects against potential damages resulting from cyberattacks and breaches and provides strategic support when under direct cyberthreat or cyberattack.

-Such insurance is common only for companies that are likely to be subject to cyberattacks or whose business is directly dependent on data security.
+Such insurance is common only for companies that are likely to be subject to cyberattacks or which business is directly dependent on data security.

 Are companies required to keep records of cybercrime threats, attacks and breaches?